Kimberly Noble: Biography

 Kimberly Noble is from Broomall, Pennsylvania, a suburb in Philadelphia.
 Noble received her B.A. in Biological Basis of Behavior from the University of Pennsylvania, and her Ph.D. in Neuroscience, and M.D. in Medicine via a joint program in 2005, also from the University of Pennsylvania.
 Noble worked with mentor Martha J. Farah, a cognitive neuroscientist and researcher at University of Pennsylvania, on research projects on socioeconomic status and childhood cognitive achievement.

-She completed her postdoctoral training at the Sackler Institute of Developmental Psychobiology at Weill Cornell Medical College and she completed her residency work in pediatrics at Colombia University Irving Medical Center and Morgan Stanley Children's Hospital of New York-Presbyterian in New York City.
+She completed her postdoctoral training at the Sackler Institute of Developmental Psychobiology at Weill Cornell Medical College and she completed her residency work in pediatrics at Columbia University Irving Medical Center and Morgan Stanley Children's Hospital of New York-Presbyterian in New York City.

 Agencies that have supported Noble's work include the National Institute of Child Health and Human Development, the Ford Foundation, the Russell Sage Foundation, the Child Welfare Fund, the Bill and Melinda Gates Foundation, and the NYC Mayor's Office for Economic Opportunity.
 Some of the grants that have been awarded to Noble and her team include a 2.4 million dollar grant from the National Institute of Child Health and Human Development for her project on socioeconomic disparities in cognitive and neural development in the first three years, and a 7.8 million dollar grant for studying household income and child development in the first three years of life.
 The Valhalla Charitable Foundation, the Weitz Family Foundation, and the Chan Zuckerberg Initiative also granted Noble funding supporting the same study on household income and child development in the first three years of life.